 Moraine Lake Lodge

 Inside each room is tasteful mountain decor, such as pinewood beds and a wood fireplace.
 Coffee and tea inside the room are charming for mornings on private balconies offering mountain and lake views.
 Room rates include tea time, breakfast, dinner, wine, and activities such as canoeing and hiking.
-The free canoe rental is a particularly nice perk, as it costs $120 an hour for non-guests.
+The free canoe rental is a particularly nice perk, as it costs nearly $150 an hour for non-guests.

+Of course, the hotel regularly sells out as it’s at Moraine Lake.
+The service level, accommodation quality, food, and free activities are all wonderful.
 This means that room rates can be very high in peak summer months.
 Those summer months are the only operating months as the road to Moraine Lake closes in October.
-So if you’re looking for a Lake Louise cabin for the winter, this one is not for you.
+So, if you’re looking for a cabin in the winter, this one is not for you.

 Mountaineer Lodge

-- Address — 101 Village Rd, Lake Louise (GPS)
+- Address: 101 Village Rd, Lake Louise (GPS)

-- Booking.com — Mountaineer Lodge
+- Booking.com: Mountaineer Lodge

-- Hotels.com – Mountaineer Lodge
+- Expedia: Mountaineer Lodge

 Skoki Lodge

+The historic Skoki Lodge is located in Banff National Park’s backcountry.
+It can only be reached by hiking or skiing 11km from near the Lake Louise Ski Resort.
 It’s one of North America’s first backcountry ski lodges, dating back to 1930.
 During the fall, it’s one of the best areas to see the beautiful larch trees.
 In the winter, activities include ski touring, cross-country skiing, and telemark skiing.

-Even if you can’t score a night in the lodge, you can still make the gorgeous hike out to the lodge and back and camp nearby.
-You’ll need to book Skoki Lodge well in advance in both winter and summer.
+You can hike, climb, fish, or ride horseback here during the Banff summer months.
+Though, it’s well known as one of the best backcountry lodges in the world, and nights are in high demand.
+Even if you can’t score a night in the lodge, you can still make the gorgeous hike out to the lodge and camp nearby.
+Keep in mind you’ll need to book Skoki Lodge well in advance in both winter and summer.

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
-This is also where you can meet one another when you need adventure buddies.Â
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
+You can also meet new adventure buddies.

 Plan Your Trip to the Canadian Rockies